137: No Such Thing As Churchill's Secret Parrot

 Yeah.
 They would say, what would you like to drink?
 And he'd go, Coke.

-Okay, it's time for fact number three, which is my fact, which is that you cannot get to the highest point of Mauritania with a compass.
+Okay, it's time for fact number three which is my fact which is that you cannot get to the highest point of Mauritania with a compass Right.

 It wouldn't get you to the top, would it?
 Because it would just point directly down at the mountain once you got it.
-So it would get you to the base of the mountain.
+So, it will get you to the base of the mountain.

-life-saving tips and things that you should know.
-And they said that if you get caught in an avalanche, everything is white, so you don't know which way is down.
+like life-saving tips and things that you should know.
+And they said that if you get caught in an avalanche, everything is white, so you don't know which way up, which way is down.

-So what you should do is you should clear clear some space around your mouth and spit.
-And whichever way the spit falls, you know which is down.
+So, what you should do is you should clear some space space around your mouth and spit.
+And then, whichever way the spit falls, you know which is down.

-You know the thing where you're lying about a momentarily, you don't know which way you're facing?
+you know the thing where you're lying about and momentarily, you don't know which way you're facing.
 Sure, but that's not really the same.

 This mountain, just to say, is blue, isn't it?
 Yeah.

-So you could definitely find it without a compass.
-I think it's the magnetite that that makes it blue.
+So, you can definitely find it without a compass.
+I think it's the magnetite that makes it blue.

 So from above, you can identify it.